All Episodes

 Is that the kind of bacteria you're talking about?

-But there are some that are selective in cleaning up chlorinated compounds or halogens
+But there are some that are selective in cleaning up chlorinated compounds or halogens, including PCBs, which are chlorinated compounds, and they are toxic.

-I'll just give you his first name is Don in Sarasota.
+There's something that my associate, I'll just give you his first name, it's Don in Farrisota.

-He has his own company and he's an industrial microbiologist and I kid Don because I say to people, I swear this guy talks to these things because he really understands bacteria.
+And I kid Don because I say to people, I swear this guy talks to these things because he really understands bacteria.

-Sounds almost paranormal to me.
+It sounds almost paranormal to me.

-Anyways, Art, the point is, he mentioned something about another chemical series that academia uses quite a bit.
+Anyways, the point is, he mentioned something about another chemical series that academia uses quite a bit.

-It's called Fenton's reagent.
+It's called Fenton's Reagent.

 Just use that as a phrase for a moment.